The 40th anniversary of Ceit brings together more than a hundred people at the University of Navarra.

 Strategic plan 2022-2025: specialization, technology and talent, new roadmap for Ceit to boost the industry.

 The specialization, the development of new technological assets and the commitment to talent are the three fundamental axes that will direct the course of the technology center Ceit during the next four years with a planned investment of 40 million euros to development of new technological assets to offer a better service to companies.

 Currently, the activity of Ceit is developed in four areas of research: advanced manufacturing; sustainable transport, Economics circular (advanced technologies for the treatment and recovery of industrial water and waste) and digitalization.

 Since its inception, the task of Ceit has been to develop research and development projects at partnership with companies.
 More than 235 people make up the staff of a technology center that provides companies with a real competitive advantage based on technological innovation, generating wealth and promoting the progress of society.

-In these 40 years of existence, 350 doctoral programs have been developed at thesis and 400 researchers have been transferred to the industry.
+In these 40 years of existence, 350 thesis doctoral theses have been developed and 400 researchers have been transferred to the industry.
 In total, Ceit has more than 1,300 scientific publications and 2,000 contributions to international conferences.
 Eighteen spin-offs have been launched and more than 100 international projects have been developed.
 Recently, Ceit has been appointed member of Europe's Rail Joint Undertaking, the first European rail initiative that seeks market-oriented research and innovation solutions.